docker/docs/content/compose/compose-application-model.md

 {{< /accordion >}}

-You then interact with Docker Compose through the [Compose CLI](reference/_index.md).
+You then interact with your Compose application through the [Compose CLI](reference/_index.md).
 Commands such as `docker compose up` are used to start the application, while `docker compose down` stops and removes the containers.

 ## The Compose file